Spain to approve mortgage support for more than 1 mln households | Business

 - Spain

-The Spanish government and banks have agreed in principle on mortgage relief measures such as extending loan repayments for more than one million vulnerable households and on help for middle-class families, the economy ministry said on Monday.
-The new measures are expected to be approved at a cabinet meeting on Tuesday pending final negotiations with banking associations, the ministry said.
+The Spanish government and banks agreed in principle on mortgage relief support for more than one million vulnerable households and additional aid for middle-class families, though Santander warned these could lead to higher bank provisions.
+The new measures are expected to be approved at a cabinet meeting on Tuesday pending final negotiations with banking associations, the Economy Ministry said on Monday.

 In Spain, banks will provide mortgage support for vulnerable families through an amended industry-wide code of good practice.
 The income threshold has been set at 25,200 euros ($25,815).
 Vulnerable households will be able to restructure mortgages at a lower interest rate during a five-year grace period, already set out in a 2012 industry-wide code of good practice, which is voluntary but becomes mandatory once lenders adhere to it.